AmadorLM/Practica1d3/README.md

 ```

 - And let's append at the bottom of the _index_ file a
   code to render a circle on top of each community.
+In this new functionality I've added also when you pass over the circles of the community, the circle will move to know where you are, using the mouseover and mouseout functions.

 _./src/index.ts_